tModLoader/tModLoader/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/README.md

 * Installation from the latest GitHub release can be performed using `./manage-tModLoaderServer.sh --install --github`.
 * By default, tModLoader will be installed to `~/tModLoader`.
 To specify an installation directory, use `--folder /path/to/install`.

-Aditionally, you can avoid updating or installing mods with the `--no-mods` argument.
+Additionally, you can avoid updating or installing mods with the `--no-mods` argument.

 ### Installing Mods
-Mods will be automatically installed during the tModLoader installation step, but can also be installed separately using the `--mod-only` argument.
-Simply place any `.tmod` files, and `enabled.json` into the same directory as the script.
+Mods will be automatically installed during the tModLoader installation step, but can also be installed separately using the `--mods-only` argument.
+Simply place any `.tmod` files, `install.txt` for workshop mods, and `enabled.json` into the same directory as the script.

-#### Via Modpack
+#### Obtaining install.txt
-Because the steam workshop uses UUIDs, to install mods from the workshop you must create a modpack.
-To get an `install.txt` and its accompanying `enabled.json`:
+Because the steam workshop does not use mod names to identify mods, you must create a modpack to install mods from the workshop.
+To get an `install.txt` file and its accompanying `enabled.json`:
 * Go to Workshop
 * Go to Mod Packs
 * Click `Save Enabled as New Mod Pack`